Group Therapy

 • Receive feedback you never knew you needed

-• Experiment with new ways of being in a safe, supportive space
+• Experiment with new ways of being in a supportive space — including cultivating the courage to not know or be unfixed

 Sessions are unstructured and process-oriented.
 There’s no agenda, no performance.
-The focus is on staying present with what’s unfolding in the room—moment to moment, together.
+The focus is on deep attunement to what’s unfolding in the room — moment to moment, together.
+This often involves embracing the messy, the unspoken, and even the “monstrous” elements that arise when we gather.
 Over time, this deep work fosters emotional courage, flexibility, and relational clarity.
-Members learn to name their needs, offer feedback with care, and reclaim parts of themselves long left behind.
+Members learn to name their needs, offer feedback with care, and reclaim parts of themselves long left behind — discovering that transformation often lies in embracing uncertainty and finding wisdom in the liminal.

 Getting Started

 I offer a free 30-minute phone call before you join.
-This is a chance to get a feel for group work, ask questions, and explore whether it’s the right fit for you at this time.
+This is a chance to get a feel for group work, ask questions, and explore whether it’s the right fit for you.